 How To Improve Your Remarketing Campaigns Video Transcription:

-Thomas Green here from Ethical Marketing Service, I wanted to talk to you today about improving your remarketing campaigns, typically we remarket on google and Facebook and although it’s possible to remarket on the social platforms, I am going to be referring to google and facebook as that’s what most clients ask us for.
+Thomas Green here from Ethical Marketing Service.
+I wanted to talk to you today about improving your remarketing campaigns.
+Typically we remarket on google and Facebook.
+Although it’s possible to remarket on the social platforms.
+I am going to be referring to google and facebook as that’s what most clients ask us for.

 Bringing this concept to your remarketing campaigns specifically.
-If you take your prospects journey, they visit your website and for whatever reason, they don’t buy or enquire there and then, you create a remarketing campaign and follow up with them to see if they are still interested and if you can get them to enquire or buy.
+If you take your prospects journey.
+They visit your website and for whatever reason.
+They don’t buy or enquire there.
+Then, you create a remarketing campaign and follow up with them to see if they are still interested… And if you can get them to enquire or buy.

-If you view it from the prospects perspective and take it as a communication from one person to another, they shopped around and haven’t become a customer and you decided to follow up with them, they have received your communication for example come back and buy with us today in most cases, but what other message do they receive from you?
+If you view it from the prospects perspective and take it as a communication from one person to another.
+They shopped around and haven’t become a customer.
+You decided to follow up with them, they have received your communication for example come back and buy with us today in most cases.
+But what other message do they receive from you?

-Google and Facebook is setup in such a way that you can segment your lists meaning, you can have one message after 14 days, a different message for the next 14 and you can do this at least on google for up to 540 days.
-Well in that time you could have put together a very sophisticated marketing sequence and that’s a principle which is very powerful.
+Google and Facebook is setup in such a way that you can segment your lists.
+Meaning, you can have one message after 14 days.
+A different message for the next 14.
+And you can do this at least on google for up to 540 days.
+Well, in that time you could have put together a very sophisticated marketing sequence.
+That’s a principle which is very powerful.

-You want to get away from just one message over and over again and instead showing your potential prospect a series of messages which answers all the questions they may have, shows them proof, makes them an offer, reverses the risk if it’s possible, maybe adds a bonus as an incentive to act and if you or someone who is doing this on your behalf builds this out, it can turn a very average remarketing campaign into something which captures those prospects and turns them into customers who otherwise may have fallen through the cracks.
+You want to get away from just one message over and over again.
+Instead showing your potential prospect a series of messages which answers all the questions they may have.
+Shows them proof, makes them an offer, reverses the risk if it’s possible.
+Maybe adds a bonus as an incentive to act.
+If you or someone who is doing this on your behalf builds this out, it can turn a very average remarketing campaign into something which captures those prospects.
+And turns them into customers who otherwise may have fallen through the cracks.